380 mm/45 (14.96") Model 1935

 |Working Pressure||20.3 tons/in2 (3,200 kg/cm2)|

 Apparently, only APC rounds were developed prior to 1940 and these were boat tailed, so much so that they could not be stored standing on their bases.
 HE shells were not produced for these guns until late in the war and these were made by Britain.
 French HE shells were first produced in 1949.
 Post-war, both ships carried both APC and HE rounds.

 Actual French designations French APC OPfK Mle 1936 Crucible Steel APC OPfK Mle 1943 British HE OEA Mle 1945 French HE OEA Mle 1949

-- ^Both AP and HE shells had dye bags ("K" shell).
+- ^Both AP and HE shells had dye bags ("K" shell) as originally produced.
 Richelieu was assigned yellow and Jean Bart orange.